Classification of Links Up to 0-Solvability: 0-Solve Equivalence

-\item To show symmetry, let $W$ be a 0-solve equivalence between $L$ and $L'$.
+\item To show symmetry, let $W$ be a 0-solve equivalence from link $L$ to $L'$ in $\el^m$.
 We reverse orientation on $W$ to obtain $W'$, where $\bd W'_- = -M_L$ and $\bd W'_+=M_{L'}$.
-We wish to show that $W'$ is a 0-solve equivalence between $L' $ and $L$.
-The first condition on the inclusion maps inducing isomorphisms on first homology is given, as $W$ is a 0-solve equivalence.
+We wish to show that $W'$ is a 0-solve equivalence from $L' $ to $L$.
+The first condition on the inclusion maps inducing isomorphisms on first homology is inherited from $W$, as $W$ and $W'$ differ only by orientation.